owaismujtaba/mind-voice/Readme.md

 ### P100 ERP Analysis

-To run the P100 analysis pipeline, set `analysis.p100` to `true` in `config.yaml`.
+To run the P100 analysis pipeline, set `analysis.p100.run_analysis` to `true` in `config.yaml`.
 The pipeline will:
 1. Load preprocessed EEG data for each subject and session.
 2. Create epochs for 'Visual' (stimulus onset) and 'Rest' (fixation) conditions based on annotations.
-3. Compute P100 peak latency and amplitude for specified occipital channels (default: `PO3`, `POz`, `PO4`).
+3. Compute P100 peak latency and amplitude for specified occipital channels (default: ['O1', 'PO3', 'O2', 'PO4']).

-4. Generate individual subject ERP plots and save them to `results/P100/Plots/`.
-5. Save P100 metrics (latency, peak, mean amplitude) for each subject and condition to `results/P100/` as CSV files.
-6. Generate grand average ERP plots and statistical comparisons of peak/mean amplitudes across all subjects (if `plot_config.peak_mean_amplitude` and `plot_config.grand_erp_visual_real` are `true`).
+### N100 ERP Analysis

+To run the P100 analysis pipeline, set `analysis.n100.run_analysis` to `true` in `config.yaml`.
+The pipeline will:
+1. Load preprocessed EEG data for each subject and session.
+2. Create epochs for 'Audio' (stimulus onset) and 'Rest' (fixation) conditions based on annotations.
+3. Compute N100 peak latency and amplitude for specified occipital channels (default: ['Cz']).

 ### Brainwave Decoding (Overt/Covert Speech)